 Clean Water Fund

 Clean Water Fund’s DC team has the goal of dramatically improving the water quality of the Anacostia River.
 Current campaigns toward this end are A Toxic Free Anacostia and Anacostia River.

-Clean Water Fund is contributing its vast experience and expertise education, engaging, and organizing community members in Wards 7 and 8 to the Anacostia Park and Community Collaborative.
-In addition to working with residents most affected, they will help skill up APACC member organizations in organizing.
+Clean Water Fund is contributing its vast experience and expertise educating, engaging, and organizing community members in Wards 7 and 8 to the Anacostia Park and Community Collaborative.
+In addition to working with residents most affected, they will help skill up APACC member organizations in grassroots advocacy .

 Community Preservation and Development Corporation